 In addition to traditional fillers, Dr. Mahony is one of the very few woman plastic surgeons in Connecticut with the skills, experience, and training needed to perform fat transfer procedures as a natural alternative.
 As with other cosmetic injectable fillers in Connecticut, a fat transfer procedure uses tiny injections to fill wrinkles and lines or fill out aging hollows in areas such as the cheeks.

 At your consultation, Dr. Mahony will explain all your choices to you, and then recommend the most appropriate treatment to meet your aesthetic goals, your lifestyle and your budget.
-Sit down with Ellen, and she’ll discuss the pros and cons of these Connecticut injectable fillers:
+Sit down with Ellen, and she’ll discuss the pros and cons of these Connecticut injectable fillers.
+There are two main types of fillers – those that are absorbable and those that are permanent:

-- Hyaluronic acid fillers such as JUVÉDERM®, Restylane®, and PREVELLE®.
+- Hyaluronic acid fillers such as JUVÉDERM®, Volbella®, Voluma®, Vollure®, Restylane®, and PREVELLE®.
 A naturally occurring, smooth soft gel, hyaluronic acid adds volume by hydrating soft tissue, smoothing away superficial wrinkles, and filling in hollows.
-Ellen often prefers these fillers for the lips and lower eyelids, where the skin tends to be thin.
+These fillers vary based on the density of the product, longevity and suppleness.
+Ellen’s choice of filler for you will take into consideration each of these factors as well as your facial structure and skin tone.
+The goal, as always, being to achieve the perfect result for you.

 - Longer-acting fillers such as RADIESSE®, Perlane® and Sculptra®.
 These have greater substance and structure, making them ideal for deeper tissue planes.
-Ellen may recommend these to lift your cheek, contour the jawline, or blend in the jowl.
+Ellen may recommend these to help sculpt your whole face: To lift your cheeks, contour the jawline, or blend in the jowl.

 - Liquid face lifts.
 These offer an even more comprehensive approach to nonsurgical rejuvenation.
 Ellen customizes a selection of neurotoxins, such as BOTOX® Cosmetic and Dysport®; hyaluronic acids, and long-acting fillers for an elegant rejuvenation solution for select patients.

-In addition, if your skin has lost elasticity and suffered sun damage, Ellen may recommend a cosmetic treatment plan that combines injectable fillers with other skin care procedures, such as a chemical peel, spa services or a face lift.
+In addition, if your skin has lost elasticity and suffered sun damage, Ellen may recommend a cosmetic treatment plan that combines injectable fillers with other skin care procedures, such as a chemical peel, thread lift a platelet-rich plasma procedure or a face lift.

 Where on the face can dermal fillers be used?